-Please check out the connection guides for more information and in preparation for your Virtual Meeting Room experience.
+Please check out the connection/set up guides at the bottom of this page and the VMR Quick Reference Guide (.pdf) for more information and in preparation for your Virtual Meeting Room experience.

 All specifications and requirements for Pexip Infinity can be found at the Pexip website

-A Virtual Meeting Room (VMR) is a personal virtual meeting space that is always available for use.
-It can host any number of people from any type of device.
+A Virtual Meeting Room (VMR) is a personal meeting space or one which is shared by a group, that is always available for use.
+It can host any number of people from any type of device with participants sharing content.

 Each Virtual Meeting Room has one or more aliases associated with it.
 Participants access the Virtual Meeting Room by dialing any one of its aliases - this will route them all to the same conference.

-Participants can access Virtual Meeting Rooms from any video endpoint, from a web browser or by using one of Pexip's Infinity Connect clients (desktop app and smartphones and tablets).
+Participants can connect to Virtual Meeting Rooms from any video endpoint, from a web browser or by using one of Pexip's Infinity Connect clients (desktop app, smartphones and tablets).

 There are four types of address formats for VMRs: